Travis Alexander Invests In Himself

 Travis Alexander is no stranger to hard work.
 After uprooting his life in Louisiana in the wake of Hurricane Katrina, Alexander started over in Tennessee.
 Over time, and with much work and determination, he became indispensable in his role as general manager with a large power sports dealership in the Memphis area.

 However, it was clear his growth was limited in his current position.
 “I was running somebody else’s business, it was never going to be mine.
-I had maybe another ten years with that company, but there was nowhere to advance.
-I wanted to build something that was my own,” Alexander says.
+There was nowhere to advance.
+I had maybe another ten years with that company, but there was a strong desire to build something that was my own,” Alexander says.

 So, he rolled up his sleeves and got to work building a residential landscaping business on the side.
 Some weeks, Alexander would put in more than 75 hours a week between his job and mowing lawns.
 His wife, Amy, wanting to spend more time with her husband, realized the best way to do that was to hop on the truck and work alongside him.